1buoumao/OOD_FinalProject_HighFive/README.md

 8. Click on run
 9. Note: You have to run the app again to see the Player’s score because, the scores are stored in a file and it’ll take time to reflect the changes made to the file

+About the project:
+1. Use the directions key to control the character.
+2. Avoid monsters and catch stars to gain scores.
+3. High scores enabled.